 EIA No. EIA Proposal 30 Property & Design Saving of £60,000 from a net income budget of £189,000 2014/15 savings for Workstyles phase 2 completion and the medium/longer term savings that will be achieved under Workstyles phase 3 over the next 3 years.
 The Workstyles Phase 3 programme has started with staff engagement and the planning of the programme over the next 3 year.
 Groups potentially impacted Impacts identified Mitigating Actions None The ability for staff to work more flexibly in improved working environments facilitated by the workstyles project will impact positively on business service reviews enabling improved productivity in the remaining services and staff in scope and improved customer interaction through better access arrangements for citizens.
 Workstyles 3 will improve customer and services access through all channels of communication, will improve access and will support service delivery changes.
-Cumulative Impact Positive cumulative impacts will occur through Workstyles enabling flexible working, improved working environments and better access for customers.
-Workstyles will align with and enable services to undertake business improvements through service reviews.
+Cumulative Impact Positive cumulative impacts will occur through Workstyles en and better access for customers.
+Workstyles will align with a through service reviews.